-- 5.53.
-Safety power systems should be supplied from diverse power supplies. - 5.54.
-Diversity in power sources is usually inherent in the architectural design of the power system. - 5.55.
-Typically safety power system loads can be supplied from: - The off-site power system, via the preferred power supply; - The main generator, which is the normal power source and in-house load scenarios will supply power; - The standby power source, which will supply the safety power systems on loss of off-site power; or - Alternate AC power source during station blackout conditions. - 5.56.
-DC loads can be supplied from batteries or (via rectifiers) from any of the above sources. - 5.57.
-Uninterruptible AC power system loads can be supplied from batteries or battery chargers (via inverters) or from safety system AC buses using bypass switches. - 5.58.
+- 5.43.
+Safety power systems should be supplied from diverse power supplies. - 5.44.
+Diversity in power sources is usually inherent in the architectural design of the power system.

+5.45.
+Typically safety power system loads can be supplied from:

+- The off-site power system, via the preferred power supply; - The main generator, which is the normal power source and in-house load scenarios will supply power; - The standby power source, which will supply the safety power systems on loss of off-site power; or - Alternate AC power source during station blackout conditions.

+5.46.
+DC loads can be supplied from batteries or (via rectifiers) from any of the above sources.

+5.47.
+Uninterruptible AC power system loads can be supplied from batteries or battery chargers (via inverters) or from safety system AC buses using bypass switches.

+5.48.
 Where the design basis requires diversity for software based devices of an electrical power system, the guidance of DS-431, Ref.
-[3] should be followed. - 5.59.
-Diversity of power supply sources for specific loads, e.g., I&C systems, might often improve the availability of the overall system. - 5.60.
-If diverse non-electrical power systems are provided to accomplish a given safety function, their power supplies and their instrumentation and control systems should be independent of the power sources and instrumentation of the diverse power systems (electrical or other non-electrical). - 5.61.
-This recommendation applies to multiple non-electrical systems that are diverse as well as non-electrical power systems that are provided for diversity from electrical power systems (such as steam or engine driven pumps).
+[3] should be followed.

+5.49.
+Diversity of power supply sources for specific loads, e.g., I&C systems, might often improve the availability of the overall system.

+5.50.
+If non-electrical systems are provided as a diverse means of accomplishing a given safety function, any of their associated power supplies, instrumentation and control systems, should be independent of the system to which they are intended to be diverse.

+5.51.
+This recommendation applies to multiple non-electrical systems that are diverse as well as nonelectrical power systems that are provided for diversity from electrical power systems (such as steam or engine driven pumps).

-5.62.
-In addition to physical separation and electrical isolation, diversity might be necessary to achieve independence between redundant systems or between systems supporting different levels of the defence in depth concept.
+5.52.
+In addition to physical separation and electrical isolation, diversity might be necessary to increase independence between redundant systems or between systems supporting different levels of the defence in depth concept.
 This may be achieved by the use of dedicated power sources or by supply from uninterruptible power supplies.